fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

 * The mean absolute error (*MAE*) of the predicted values.

-* The *accuracy* of the predicted signs of the returns.
+* The *accuracy* of the signs of the predicted percentage changes.

-* The *F1* score of the predicted signs of the returns.
+* The *F1* score of the signs of the predicted percentage changes.

 .. raw:: html